foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

 ### Motivation

 The main motivation for this ADR stems from the fact that fms-hf-tuning is being used by many teams for a diverse set of use cases which are not currently supported in the library.
-To be precise, currently in the library for data preposssing we currently take two primary arguments `training_data_path` and `validataion_data_path` which take in a single file location for a dataset.
+To be precise, currently in the library for data preprocessing we currently take two primary arguments `training_data_path` and `validataion_data_path` which take in a single file location for a dataset.
 A user can currently pass in
 1. a pretokenized json(l) dataset via
    ```